pengjie-123/springdemo/readme.txt

  4. use merge command 'git merge master' to update your working branch to keep same as remote master

  after you doing these, you can commit and push your change free.

+2020/9/21 add spring bean test, use @Component and <bean/> label to let spring Ioc create bean,we can use this way to create two(or more) beans with different property.